atbcb/ICTTestingBaseline/docs/20SyncMediaCap.md

   * Technique G87: Providing closed captions
 * WCAG SC 1.2.4 Captions (Live) -- Captions are provided for all live audio content in synchronized media.
   * Technique G9: Creating captions for live synchronized media
+Note: the proposed macOS test process added these, but see my comments
 ## Limitations, Assumptions, or Exceptions
 **Exceptions**: This is not intended to require that two-way multimedia calls between two or more individuals through web apps must be captioned regardless of the needs of users.